D-Pointer/imperium-server/README.md

 ---

+### Info packet
+The Info packet tells the server who the player is and what name he/she will go by.
+This should be the first packet sent by any client.
+Contents:

+* client version (unsigned int).
+A coded version number where 1.2.3 becomes 102030.
+Can be used to validate that the client is suitably new.

+#### Reply
+* OkPacket
+* ErrorPacket

+---

 ### Announce packet
 The announce packet announces a game to other players.
 One of the other players can then choose to join that gane.